Finland: Religion

 Finland's state church was the Church of Sweden until 1809.
 As an autonomous Grand Duchy under Russia from 1809 to 1917, Finland retained the Lutheran State Church system, and the Evangelical Lutheran Church of Finland was established.
 After Finland had gained independence in 1917, religious freedom was declared in the constitution of 1919, and a separate law on religious freedom in 1922.
 Through this arrangement, the Evangelical Lutheran Church of Finland gained a constitutional status as a national church alongside the Finnish Orthodox Church, whose position however is not codified in the constitution.
 The main Lutheran and Orthodox churches have special roles such as in state ceremonies and schools.

-In 2016, 69.3% of Finnish children were baptized and 82.3% were confirmed in 2012 at the age of 15, and over 90% of the funerals are Christian.
+In 2016, 69.3% of Finnish children were baptized, but by 2019, this figure had declined to around 62% and 82.3% were confirmed in 2012 at the age of 15, and over 90% of the funerals are Christian.
 However, the majority of Lutherans attend church only for special occasions like Christmas ceremonies, weddings, and funerals.
 The Lutheran Church estimates that approximately 1.8% of its members attend church services weekly.
 The average number of church visits per year by church members is approximately two.

 According to a 2010 Eurobarometer poll, 33% of Finnish citizens responded that they "believe there is a God"; 42% answered that they "believe there is some sort of spirit or life force"; and 22% that they "do not believe there is any sort of spirit, God, or life force".
 According to ISSP survey data (2008), 8% consider themselves "highly religious", and 31% "moderately religious".
 In the same survey, 28% reported themselves as "agnostic" and 29% as "non-religious".